 A lot is said about the pluses and minuses of owning your own home versus renting from a financial perspective.
 It’s a topic we’ve covered before on the blog, and essentially it comes down to what your goals are.

 Either option is viable if you’re disciplined and financial independence is the goal.
 If you want to own a house, that’s fine – but make sure you pay it off.
 Dawdle and you end up losing money to the bank.
-If you want to rent for life, that’s also fine – but make sure you save money, and invest it.
+If you want to rent for life, that’s also fine – but make sure you save money and invest it.
 You’ll need those investments to pay for your housing costs in the future.

 However, today we’re focusing on home ownership, but we’re putting the long-term financial aspects to one side, at least mostly.
-Instead, today we’re going to look at some of the more intangible parts to owning a home.
+Instead, today we’re going to look at some of the more intangible parts of owning a home.

 For us, we’ve bought a home and worked hard to pay it off in three years.
 That felt amazing, and it’s probably our single biggest financial accomplishment to date.

 For Alex, our home was the fifth house he’s owned, but for Ellie, it was her first.
-So we have different perspectives to home ownership, and the quirks that come with it.
+So we have different perspectives on home ownership, and the quirks that come with it.
 After all, despite its positives, there are also a few negatives.